mozman/ezdxf/docs/source/concepts/linetypes.rst

 Linetypes
 =========

-The :attr:`~ezdxf.entities.DXFGraphic.dxf.linetype` defines the pattern of a line.
-The linetype of an entity can be specified by the DXF attribute :attr:`linetype`, this can be an explicit named linetype or the entity can inherit its line type from the assigned layer by setting :attr:`linetype` to ``'BYLAYER'``, which is also the default value.
-CONTINUOUS is the default line type for layers with unspecified line type.
+The :attr:`~ezdxf.entities.DXFGraphic.dxf.linetype` defines the rendering pattern of linear graphical entities like LINE, ARC, CIRCLE and so on.
+The linetype of an entity can be specified by the DXF attribute :attr:`linetype`, this can be an explicit named linetype or the entity can inherit its linetype from the assigned layer by setting :attr:`linetype` to ``'BYLAYER'``, which is also the default value. ``CONTINUOUS`` is the default linetype for layers with an unspecified linetype.

-`ezdxf` creates several standard linetypes, if the argument `setup` is ``True`` at calling :func:`~ezdxf.new`, this simple line types are supported by all DXF versions:
+`Ezdxf` creates several standard linetypes, if the argument `setup` is ``True`` when calling :func:`~ezdxf.new`, this simple linetypes are supported by all DXF versions:

 .. code-block:: Python